Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Two dimensional expressions for the thermal-diffusion ratio and the coefficient

-The three-dimensional microscopic expression for $k_T$ of a binary mixture is obtained in Ref.~\cite{SChapman} by solving approximately the subdivided Boltzmann equations by the Enskog method (see Sec.~8 in Ref.~\cite{SChapman}).
+The three-dimensional microscopic expression for $k_T$ of a binary mixture is obtained in reference~\cite{SChapman} by approximately solving the subdivided Boltzmann equations by the Enskog method (see Sect.~8 in Ref.~\cite{SChapman}).
 From the similar derivation to the three-dimensional expression, the two-dimensional expression in the first-order approximation denoted by $[k_T]_1$ is proved to be written as